 In January 1978, after a decade of growth, the School incorporated separately from the company.
 In 1979 the Professional Training Program was established by David Earle, and together the company and School moved into the studios and offices of their current home at 80 Winchester Street.
 To date the School maintains its affiliation with Toronto Dance Theatre, currently under the artistic direction of Andrew Tay, who succeeded Christopher House in August 2020.

 The School is devoted to providing a broad spectrum of movement classes for the serious dance artist and for the community.
 It comprises four divisions:

 - Professional Training Program (PTP): a full-time, three-year, post-secondary program providing training to students intent on a career in contemporary dance

-- Summer School: an intensive summer program for serious students and young professionals
+- Summer Intensive: an intensive summer program for serious students and young professionals

 - Adult Recreational Classes: weekly drop-in classes and term courses for the recreational dancer